WhatIsMortgageLoan_Banner_WC

 Following are some of the features and benefits of a mortgage loan.

-Reasonable Rate of Interest:
+Reasonable Rate of Interest :

 Mortgage loan interest rates are typically competitive and reasonable.
 Lenders consider factors such as the borrower's credit score, income, and property value while determining the interest rate.
 Securing a mortgage loan with a favorable interest rate ensures manageable monthly repayments and overall cost savings.

-High Value Funding:
+High Value Loan Amount:

-Easy Balance Transfer with Top-up:
+Easy Balance Transfer with Top-up Loan:

 Salaried Applicants

-Employment: Employed in private, public or MNC
+• Employment: Employed in a public or private limited company or an MNC

-Self-Employed Applicants
+Self-employed Applicants

-Age: 25 to 70 years**
+• Age: Must be between 25 and 70 years**

 Mortgage FAQs